raspberrypilearning/editor-hello-world/en/step_12.md

 ### Debugging

 Check your brackets and curly brackets if you get and error.
-Also remember that the same number might be chosen over and over again.
+Take note that the same number might be chosen over and over again.
 It's random!

 </div>